-This comment is in regards to whether or not the proposed project will have a substantial adverse affect on scenic resource.
+DEIR page 3.1-15 addresses impacts on individual scenic resources.
 Scenic resources include, but are not limited to, trees, rock outcroppings and historic buildings within a state scenic highway.
-The proposed project impact to the viewshed of State Route 68, a state designated scenic highway, is addressed on page 3.1-9 of the DEIR under Impact 3.1-1.
+The proposed project's potential impact to the vistas, viewsheds and scenic corridors (including State Route 68, a state designated scenic highway) is addressed on page 3.1-9 of the DEIR under Impact 3.1-1.
 As stated on page 3.1-9 and shown in Figures 3.1-1A and 3.1-1B, the project site is located outside the area designated as "area of visual sensitivity" and the "critical viewshed".

 The project site encompasses approximately 344 acres.
-However, the 17 proposed residential lots are proposed on approximately 165 acres, with a 180 acre Remainder Parcel.
+However, the 17 proposed residential lots are proposed on approximately 164 acres, with a 180 acre Remainder Parcel.
 Approximately 154 acres of the Remainder Parcel (as shown in Exhibit A) would be deeded to Monterey County Parks Department and no development is proposed on the remaining portion of the Remainder Parcel.
-Of the 165 acres proposed for development, approximately 96 acres contain slopes in excess of 30%, which would be dedicated as scenic easements; approximately 40 acres have slopes ranging from 20 to 30%; and approximately 23 acres have slopes ranging from 0 to 20% slopes as noted on page 3.5-1 of the DEIR.
-That results in approximately 53 acres of land available for development.
-However, other limitations (i.e. habitat) would further reduce the area available for development.
-Development of less than 53 acres out of 344 acres is not considered to significantly affect the scenic and rural quality of the project vicinity.
+According to the Slope Density Map prepared by Whitson Engineers in August 2011, of the 164 acres proposed for development, approximately 97 acres contain slopes in excess of 30%, which would be dedicated as scenic easements; approximately 40 acres have slopes ranging from 20 to 30%; and approximately 27 acres have slopes ranging from 0 to 20% slopes.

+The third paragraph on page 3.5-1 of the DEIR has been modified to reflect these quantities.